Skip to main content

 • Developing tools to educate professionals and consumers about key health issues, including the risk of falls, the importance of managing ongoing chronic conditions, and the benefits of preventative vaccinations.

-Explore our resources below and learn more about CHA's work, the main health programs we focus on, and how we provide tailored, culturally relevant solutions that enhance health equity and also improve independence, quality of life, overall health, and the ability to age in place.
+Explore our resources and learn more about CHA's work, the main health programs we focus on, and how we provide tailored, culturally relevant solutions that enhance health equity and also improve independence, quality of life, overall health, and the ability to age in place.

 Sources